EtienneAb3d/ChatMate/README.md

 ## Run ChatMate

-Use the ChatMate Windows Exe release, or the launcher for your system (Java or OpenJDK must be installed).
+Use the ChatMate Windows Exe release,

+or

-From de **distrib** folder, use the launcher for your machine.
+From de **distrib** folder, use the launcher for your machine (Java or OpenJDK must be installed).

 ![image](https://github.com/EtienneAb3d/ChatMate/assets/25932245/63c6e353-21bd-401e-b02f-bd0c104d737e)